In the matter of X and Y (Children: Adoption Order: Setting Aside)

 Daniel has a broad practice allowing him to advise on crossover elements.
 He is regularly instructed to undertake advisory and drafting work.

-In Public Law, Daniel represents parents, children (directly and via their guardian), intervenors and local authorities at all stages of proceedings.
-Daniel welcomes instructions to draft documents such as skeleton arguments and threshold documents and is able to turn around such documents quickly.
+In public law, Daniel represents parents, children (directly and via their guardian), intervenors and local authorities at all stages of proceedings.
+Daniel welcomes instructions to draft documents such as skeleton arguments and threshold documents and is able to turn around documents quickly.

 He has experience representing vulnerable clients with learning disabilities and mental health difficulties.
-Daniel regularly appears in the High Court in his own right and as a led junior, and has drafted submissions filed in the Court of Appeal.
+Daniel regularly appears in the High Court in his own right and as a led junior and has appeared at all levels up to the Supreme Court.

 Daniel has acted in cases involving factual issues such as historic and ongoing sexual abuse of children (including fabricated allegations of the same), honour-based violence and non-accidental injuries, including brain injuries.
 He has experience analysing large volumes of complex medical evidence, expert testimony, and phone records.